 How to Take Action

-IMPORTANT: Austinites who filed protests in response to one of the city’s previous rezoning plans (before November 2022) must file new protests in order to protect their properties from compatibility zoning changes.
+IMPORTANT: Austinites who filed protests in response to one of the city’s previous rezoning plans must file new protests in order to protect their homes and neighborhoods from the city’s latest plan.

 MAP SOURCE: City of Austin